 The soul needs the inner life understood as it interacts with the outer.
 No life can be fully experienced without a journey into its dark corners of the mind and the secret passages of the soul.
 Being happy all the time turns out to be too shallow; your emotional range of sorrow and sacrifice, underdeveloped, leaves the heart with withered roots and poor support, leaving the echo of your life’s imprint upon the world incomplete, like a piano only half-played, or a tree without flowers.

-Lourry Legarde is a Rhode Island based Artist specializing in Fine Art Photography, Impressionist Landscapes, Modern Abstract Art, Distressed Fine Art, Color Schemes Abstract, Horse Paintings, Digital Impressionism Oil Palette Knife Paintings, Autumn Impressionism Paintings, Kitchen Art, Wine and Grapes Collection and more!
+Lourry Legarde is a Arkansas based Artist specializing in Fine Art Photography, Impressionist Landscapes, Modern Abstract Art, Distressed Fine Art, Color Schemes Abstract, Horse Paintings, Digital Impressionism Oil Palette Knife Paintings, Autumn Impressionism Paintings, Kitchen Art, Wine and Grapes Collection and more!